Financially preparing for a new baby

 4. Plan for the future

-Now is a great time to sit down with your partner so you are financially prepared for your future.
+Now is a good time to sit down with your partner so you are financially prepared for your future.
 There will be lots more things to think about like childcare, schools or if you or your partner will be returning to work.
-If you start thinking about these things now it will ease the financial pressure on you later on.
+If you start thinking about these things now it will ease the financial pressure on you later.

 Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.